MicrosoftDocs/customer-insights/ci-docs/segment-insights.md

 1. Select an insight to see the analysis results.
 A differentiator analysis includes two tabs.
 The **Attributes** tab lists profile attributes considered as differentiators.
 The **Measures** tab lists differentiators.
 Each tab includes the following details:

    - Ranked list of differentiators, sorted by difference score.
    - The **Difference score** for each differentiator.
 The difference score represents the degree of difference of an attribute between two segments.
 The higher the difference score, the more the attributes differ between the two segments.
 Select a score to open the **Difference score** pane with the distributions of values for that attribute.

 ## Manage segment insights

-You can use the following options on your insights from the command bar:
+Select a segment insight to view available actions.

-- **Back** to return the list of insights
+- **View** the insight analysis
+- **Edit** the insight to change its properties
-- **Refresh** to run the analysis again
+- **Refresh** the insight to run the analysis again
+- **Rename** the insight
-- **Delete** to remove this insight
+- **Delete** the insight

 [!INCLUDE [footer-include](includes/footer-banner.md)]